KatySonnekus/Capstone_Workplace_Project/README.md

 ## Project Overview

 This project develops an insights-driven client segmentation model for a banking institution.
-Traditional segmentation based on age and income is enhanced by incorporating behavioral and engagement metrics such as account usage and digital activity.
+Traditional segmentation based on age and income is enhanced by incorporating behavioral and spatial metrics.
 The goal is to support predictive and prescriptive analytics for hyper-personalization and strategic client growth.

 ---